Sofie Parelius

-She was known for her ability in comedy and viewed as one of the best Norwegian actor during her time of the classic works of Ludvig Holberg.
-She belonged to the elite of the actors at the Christiania Theatre in the second half of the 19th-century, when Norwegian actors successively replaced the Danish on Norway's national stage.
+She was known for her ability in comedy and viewed as one of the best Norwegian actors of her time in the classic works of Ludvig Holberg.
+She belonged to the elite of the actors at the Christiania Theatre in the second half of the 19th century, when Norwegian actors successively replaced the Danish on Norway's national stage.

 Biography

 Sofie Parelius was born in Bergen, Norway.
 She was the daughter of Henrich Kjønning Parelius and Sofie Dahm.

 She debuted in 1852 at the Christiania Norwegian Theatre in Oslo.

 She was at Det norske Theater in Bergen in 1857-1860.

 She was active at the Christiania Theatre in 1860-1899, and at the Christiania Folketheater under the management of Bjørnstjerne Bjørnson from 1870 to 1872.